Class 1A Less than 90 BHP / tonne

 Tony and Sam’s TR4 enjoyed a full nut & bolt restoration which was completed in four years in June 2011.
 It was rebuilt with sprint and hillclimbs in mind with the help of CTM for the chassis, Revington for the suspension and TR Enterprises for the engine.

 Sam joined the Championship in 2013 in her TR4.
 Since then, she has competed in various hill climbs and sprints around the country.
 Her favourites are Gurston, Shelsley Walsh, Loton Park and Goodwood.
 The car is a trusted fast road racing car and never disappoints.
 The engine was rebuilt a few years ago by TR Enterprises.
 Sam has also competed in the Manx Classic event.
 Sam is always on the look out for ladies to join the Championship!
-She has just bought the Ridgard Classic Seats company (www.ridgardseats.co.uk) and is taking orders already offering custom made high quality seats for classic cars.
+Last year she bought the Ridgard Classic Seats company (www.ridgardseats.co.uk) and is taking orders offering custom made high quality seats for classic cars.

 Tom Purves TR3A

 Tom raced karts as a junior and has enjoyed various aspects of motorsport over the years joining our championship in 2016.
 He actually bough the car as a concours winner in 2012 and has developed the car over the years both mechanically and cosmetically.
 It is now very competitive in sprints and hillclimbs with a front anti roll bar, competition springs and dampers, rack and pinion steering, a full roll cage, twin piston front brake callipers, alfin rear brake drums and for safety dual brake lines.
 The engine is upgraded to 150 BHP.
 Tom believes the car should be driven to and from events maintaining the spirit of the way these cars were used in period.